sara-sabr/ITStrategy/_pages/en/web-services-access.md

 ### Recommendations

-To comply to the new Policy on Service and Digital, ESDC needs to:
+To support the adoption of the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), ESDC needs to:

-- Enable additional SaaS tools (See [Appendix A](#appendix-a---saas-to-unblock)) for IITB employees as a first step toward providing more open access to the Internet for more groups of ESDC employees.
+- Enable additional SaaS tools (See [Appendix A](#appendix-a---saas-to-enable)) for IITB employees as a step towards enabling open access to the Internet for ESDC employees.
 - Evaluate security monitoring tools to mitigate risks associated with more open access to the Internet SaaS tools.
 - Review its technology brick criteria by considering the shared responsibility model of SaaS

 ### Next Steps

-Should you approve, the IT Strategy team will work with teams in IITB to:
+The IT Strategy team will work with teams in IITB to:

-- Ensure the following SaaS (See [Appendix A](#appendix-a---saas-to-unblock)) are available and functional on the network for IITB employees
+- Ensure the following SaaS (See [Appendix A](#appendix-a---saas-to-enable)) are available and functional on the network for IITB employees
 - Increase IITB employees' understanding of document classification and review access rights to data and information
 - Perform an options analysis for tools to manage and monitor use of SaaS on the network
 - Work with Technical Architecture in reviewing the criteria and value add for technology bricks for SaaS

-## Appendix A - SaaS to unblock
+## Appendix A - SaaS to Enable

 ### Collaboration